keelback-code/the-rhubarb-witch/README.md

 Type 'r' to return to the beginning - require user input to return to the beginning of the game, allowing the user to fully read the current path before triggering a reset and printing the beginning text.
 Handles user errors such as uppercase 'R' or any other character.

 Background - The site background invokes a deep dark forest, as most of the action takes place outside.
 It is neutral so as not to detract from the game.

+Penny - inventory function for penny 'path' to add an extra aspect to the game; you can only 'find' the penny and add it to your inventory if you successfully go down that exact path.
+Conditional statement later in game to check if user has penny or not.
+Inventory reset when game is reset.

 User name - user is given a themed name at the beginning of the game.
 Names and code are adapted from my previous Javascript project (Wizard Name Generator)[https://elyserh.github.io/wizard-name-generator/index.html].